-- iv.
-The period of time for which the IAS Provider will retain the TEFCA Information; - v.
-The specific purpose for any Use of TEFCA Information, provided such use must be consistent with Section 11.1 of the Common Agreement.
-The purpose must be described with sufficient detail for Individuals to understand how the data will be used (e.g., if the data is being sold including to downstream entities, or is being exchanged for something of value, now or in the future, such detail must be made clear to the user6).
+- iii.
+The types of persons/entities to which the Individually Identifiable information may be further Disclosed and Used, if any, including ways that may be outside of the IAS Provider's control; - iv.
+The period of time for which the IAS Provider will retain the Individually Identifiable information; - v.
+The specific purpose for any Use of Individually Identifiable information, subject to Section 11.1 of the Common Agreement.
+The purpose must be described with sufficient detail for Individuals to understand how the data will be used (e.g., if the data is being sold, including to downstream entities, or is being exchanged for something of value, now or in the future, such detail must be made clear to the user).
 Any direct Disclosures to the Individual do not require such an explanation in the Notice; - vi.
-Whether the IAS Provider will de-identify TEFCA Information, and if so, how that de-identified information may be Used and Disclosed; - vii.
+Whether the IAS Provider will de-identify Individually Identifiable information, and if so, how that de-identified information may be Used and Disclosed; - vii.
 That all Disclosures through TEFCA are in accordance with the permitted and required Uses and Disclosures specified in the Common Agreement and applicable U.S. Department of Health and Human Services guidance; - viii.
-Whether TEFCA Information relating to reproductive healthcare services, which as defined in Executive Order 140767 means "medical, surgical, counseling, or referral services relating to the human reproductive system, including services relating to pregnancy or the termination of a pregnancy," may be Used and/or Disclosed in accordance with a civil or criminal subpoena, court order, search warrant, or other demand for compulsory disclosure including across state lines in accordance with Applicable Law, even if a service is paid for entirely out-of-pocket by an Individual; - ix.
-Whether TEFCA Information relating to gender affirming care may be Used and/or Disclosed in accordance with a civil or criminal subpoena, court order, search warrant, or other demand for compulsory disclosure including across state lines in accordance with Applicable Law, even if a service is paid for entirely out-of-pocket by an individual; - x.
-Whether the IAS Provider is subject to the HIPAA Rules, as a matter of law;
+Whether Individually Identifiable information relating to reproductive healthcare services, which as defined in Executive Order 14076 means "medical, surgical, counseling, or referral services relating to the human reproductive system, including services relating to pregnancy or the termination of a pregnancy," may be Used and/or Disclosed in accordance with a civil or criminal subpoena, court order, search warrant, or other demand for compulsory disclosure including across state lines in accordance with Applicable Law, even if a service is paid for entirely out-of-pocket by an Individual; - ix.
+Whether Individually Identifiable information relating to gender affirming care may be Used and/or Disclosed in accordance with a civil or criminal subpoena, court order, search warrant, or other demand for compulsory disclosure including across state lines in accordance with Applicable Law, even if a service is paid for entirely out-of-pocket by an individual; - x.
+Whether the IAS Provider is subject to the HIPAA Rules, as a matter of law; - written or electronic notice will be provided to the affected Individual(s) (unless prohibited by Applicable Law) within three (3) business days of the IAS Provider receiving a civil or criminal subpoena, court order, search warrant, or other demand for compulsory disclosure in accordance with Applicable Law with respect to the Individually Identifiable information unless such notice is prohibited (e.g., under the Patriot Act).
+The affected Individual(s) receiving such notice should be afforded the right to object to the production of the Individually Identifiable information or seek a protective order or other appropriate remedy consistent with Applicable Law; and